singnet/dev-portal/docs/concepts/service-metadata.md

     "encoding": "proto",
     // Service type (grpc, jsonrpc or process) "service_type": "grpc",
-    // Service will reject payments with expiration less
-    // than current_block + payment_expiration_threshold.
-    // This field should be used by the client with caution.
-    // Client should not accept arbitrary payment_expiration_threshold "payment_expiration_threshold": 40320,

     // IPFS HASH to the .tar archive of protobuf service specification "model_ipfs_hash": "QmSUGHW24YPjwMVhUnDwLExk4tgM8fVAKZCLqtLafbBQAu",
     // Address of MultiPartyEscrow contract.
     // - Client should use it for cross-checking of mpe_address
     // - Daemon can use it directly if authenticity of metadata is confirmed "mpe_address": "0x7E6366Fbe3bdfCE3C906667911FC5237Cc96BD08",

-    // Pricing model
-    // Only one pricing models currently implemented:
-    // 1.
-Fixed price
-    //    price_model   - "fixed_price"
-    //    price_in_cogs -  unique fixed price in cogs for all method (1 AGI = 10^8 cogs)
-    // (other pricing models can be easily supported) "pricing": {
+    "pricing": {
         "price_model": "fixed_price",
         "price_in_cogs": 10